earthly/website/blog/_posts/2023-01-05-installandrun-CMake-on-windows.md

 ## Install CMake on Windows

 There are several ways to install CMake on Windows.
-The first option is to use [precompiled binaries](https://cmake.org/download/) as either the Windows Installer file (MSI) or the compressed version (ZIP) files.
+The first option is to use [pre-compiled binaries](https://cmake.org/download/) as either the Windows Installer file (MSI) or the compressed version (ZIP) files.
 You just have to download the files and then walk through the interactive installation wizard.

 The second option is to [download and build CMake from the source](https://cmake.org/download/), and CMake even includes a source release download option.